demisto/content/Packs/NetscoutArborSightline/README.md

-Note: Support for this Pack will be moved to Partner starting May 20, 2024.
+Note: Support for this Pack will be moved to Partner starting February 26, 2024.

 Arbor Sightline provides network visibility and reporting capabilities to help you identify and manage the mitigation of threats to your network.